hyjk2000/mars-rover/README.md

 A näive Mars rover simulator.

-This is a TDD practice given by @JimmyLv.
+This is a TDD practice given by @jimmylv.